cloudmesh-community/book/chapters/container/docker-local.md

 $ sudo apt-get update
 ```

-## Installation for Windows 10 :o: :?:
+## Installation for Windows 10 :o: :question:

 The instructions for Windows have not passed our quality control.
 We
 look for TAs and student that test out and improve this section.